kammitama5/kammitama5.github.io/_posts/2018-12-01-Saturday-December-1st.md

   though, and don't submit dues, it kind of goes to all hell.
 - Ah, the VM.
 So far, so good.
 However, currently, my ```makefile``` for my VM is just in a state of b@ll$.
   I will sort this out.
 Everything is in Bash and C++, and Dhall is in Haskell.
+- I'd like to figure out Dhall on both of my machines; one is on 32-bit and the other is 64-bit running on 18.04.
+  But, I also need to understand Dhall.
+So I've been reading up on it and reading through the code and watched a few presentations on it during the past week.

 ## The point is to learn
 - I'm (potentially) taking Assembly next semester (if it's not interrupted by other random things I can't